 - Your favorite local touristic place is: Le Sentier de la Grenouille

 The principles of sylvotherapy

-If you like going on hikes, even occasionally, surely you know the growing feeling of wellness, an emotion which is hard to explain…
+If you like hiking, even occasionally, surely you know the growing feeling of wellness that goes with it, an emotion which is hard to explain…

 Albane tells us: “It’s about asking yourself about the way you move, it’s not just just walking for the sake of it.
 For many people, sylvotherapy consists in hugging trees only.
 That’s not all there is to it… During my walks, I include voluntary calm breaks with moments of active meditation.
 I invite people to become aware of the way they breathe, the way they walk: their pace, the way they hold their head, their stride, their core strength… All these elements are a good indicator of their state of mind but also of their level of stress…”

 A group of around six people starts the wellness hike.
 After more than half an hour, Albane suggests that they stop and close their eyes… This is Morgane’s first experience of sylvotherapy, and she says: “When you close your eyes, you find yourself a lot more receptive and aware of all the elements that surround you: you can hear the leaves falling from the tree next to you, the branches criss-crossing each other… you can even feel the insects buzzing around you.”

 Everyone already felt receptive to this first step and starts walking again, impatient to live the next experience…

 Albane seizes the opportunity of the walk to share her knowledge on nature: “It allows us to understand a bit more about the environment that surrounds us”, she explains.